petermartigny/Deep-Learning/README.md

 #### Class 3 - ConvNet 1
 Convolution, padding, stride, CNN architectures
 Image classification
-For good intuitions of what convolutions, padding, strides are doing on images check this [repository](https://github.com/vdumoulin/conv_arithmetic)
+For good intuitions of what convolutions, padding, strides are doing on images, check this [repository](https://github.com/vdumoulin/conv_arithmetic) from V.